 Scientific Research shows no connection between teething and fever

 Carla Massignan and her team from the university of Santa Catarina in Brasil carried out a meta-analysis which evaluated ten major studies on the issue of primary tooth eruption.
-No evidence was found to support the thesis that a fever is or could be a sign of teething.
+She found no evidence to support the thesis that a fever is or could be a sign of teething.
 Gingival irritation, irritability and drooling are the most common symptoms that show when the primary teeth come through.
 Additionally, a slight rise in temperature is also common.
 But the temperature values remain below the threshold at which it is defined as a fever.
 Symptoms are more intense when the front teeth pass through the skin; Molars seem to be less troublesome.

-It is not known yet, whether it also applies the other way around, meaning that eruption of teeth also weakens the immune system which then again makes the child susceptible for fever causing infections.
+It is not known yet, whether it also applies the other way around.
+Meaning that eruption of teeth also weakens the immune system which then again makes the child susceptible for fever causing infections.

 To put it in a nutshell